 Lastly, some personalities may not be suited for employee orientation.
 Especially at the beginning of their careers, some people may need a structured system based on goals and performance feedback.
 Without it, they feel lost.

 In that same study, production-oriented leaders were also able to extract high engagement from employees provided they followed a joining communication style.
 More so than any other communication style, a joining style delegates total authority to employees, allowing them to set their own targets and make their own decisions.

 So, while employees are given the freedom to plan and act, the end goal is based on the achievements of tasks.
 Employees are first and foremost judged on meeting goals, but they receive continuous direction and coaching to do so.
 Their interaction with management is bi-directional.
 Such a system fosters engagement as well as a people orientation leadership style.

 There have been other studies looking at the relationship between the characteristics of a leader and employee engagement.
 All of the behaviors leaders exhibit boil down to 5 dimensions:

 - Self-management and inner balance

 - Collaboration with others

-Out of these, good management and mentoring and vision articulation have been validated over the years to be drivers of employee engagement.
-Good management and mentoring consist of effectively communicating expectations, rewarding performance and monitoring activities over time.
+Out of these, good management and mentoring, and vision articulation have been validated over the years to be drivers of employee engagement.
+Good management and mentoring consist of effectively communicating expectations, recognizing and rewarding performance, and monitoring activities over time.

-For the entrepreneur leader, however, there is another characteristic that leads to higher employee engagement.
-It is vision articulation.
-Employee engagement does not only rise with good management and mentorship in this category but also how the entrepreneur communicates the vision for the company.
+For the entrepreneur leader, however, there’s another characteristic that leads to higher employee engagement.
+It’s vision articulation.
+Employee engagement doesn’t only rise with good management and mentorship in this category.
+It’s also influenced by how the entrepreneurial leader communicates their vision for the organization.